danielprue/discord_bot_tutorial/basic_bot/README.md

 # Basic Bot
 This is intended as an introduction for building your first bot.
+If you have written discord bots before and are looking for some reminders/quick links, try [this](./reminder-for-advanced-users.md) instead.
 This will have step by step instructions, so you should be able to follow along with no background required.
 I will more or less be following the documentation [here](https://discordjs.guide/).
 The final code for this bot will be a bot that reads any message on your server and writes that message to your console.